 What’s the difference between Multiple Listing Services provided by MAAR versus those offered through Regional MLS?

 There is no difference.
 They are one in the same.
 MAAR administers the membership, training, and logon functions for member access to NorthstarMLS for the RMLS.

 We recommend that you change the password right away as you enter into the website.
 Go to www.northstarmls.com, click on Matrix.
 Under the log in screen, click on “I want to change my password”.

 What if I forget my NorthstarMLS password or it has expired?

 If you forget your password or if your password has expired, go the Matrix link on www.northstarmls.com.
 Click on “I forgot my password” and follow the directions.
 You must enter the exact email address that is currently stored in the NorthstarMLS database.
-If you need more information you can contact either the NorthstarMLS Helpdesk (651.251.5456, firstname.lastname@example.org) or MAAR Member Services (952.933.9010, email@example.com) during normal business hours.
+If you need more information you can contact either the NorthstarMLS Helpdesk (651.251.5456, email@example.com) or MAAR Member Services (952.933.9010, firstname.lastname@example.org) during normal business hours.
 Need to change/update your email address?
-Please send an email from your new address to firstname.lastname@example.org and include your full name and User ID.
-Email address updates can only be done during normal business hours.
+You may log in to your member portal at www.mplsrealtor.com to update your email, address or preferred contact number.

 Why is NAR mandating this training?